Byton M-Byte

 The Byton M-Byte was an all-electric battery-powered SUV 2018 concept car from Byton.
+It was scheduled for production in 2019 but the company encountered difficulties and the car did not go on sale and the company ceased trading in 2023.

 Overview

 The Byton M-Byte was publicly unveiled at the 2018 Consumer Electronics Show.
 The car was originally called the Concept, however, this was revised to M-Byte, when the K-Byte was unveiled.
-It had a 4K curved 48-inch infotainment display, 7 inch display on steering wheel with integrated airbag and was to javein-car gesture control technology.
+It had a 4K curved 48-inch infotainment display, 7-inch display on steering wheel with integrated airbag and was to have in-car gesture control technology.

 Mass production was expected in mid-2019 and arrival in the United States by 2020.
 It was expected to have a starting price of US$45,000 and 250 mi range upgradable to 323 mi.

+The M-Byte received an iF Product Design Award in 2020, and received a Red Dot award in 2021 for its integrated 17-speaker Harman Kardon audio system.

 However, Byton went bankrupt and its work with manufacturing partner Foxconn was halted indefinitely.